akanksha-2104/Stop-watch-Application/README.md

 HTML5: Provides the structure and base elements for the user interface<br>
 CSS3:

-Custom properties (CSS variables) for theme
+Custom properties (CSS variables) for theme<br>
-Flexbox layout for responsive design
+Flexbox layout for responsive design<br>
-Transitions and animations for a great user experience Media queries for device adaptability <br>
+Transitions and animations for a great user experience<br>
+Media queries for device adaptability <br>

 JavaScript:

-DOM manipulation for dynamic updates
+DOM manipulation for dynamic updates<br>
-Event listeners for user interaction
+Event listeners for user interaction<br>
-Timing functions (setInterval) for precise time tracking Date objects for time calculations <br>
+Timing functions (setInterval) for precise time tracking<br>
+Date objects for time calculations <br>
 # Live Demo
-You can try the live demo here .
+You can try the live demo here https://akanksha-2104.github.io/Stop-watch-Application/.